Mariners vs. Royals Player Props Betting Odds

-Bobby Witt Jr. and Julio Rodriguez are two of the players with prop bets for the taking when the Kansas City Royals and the Seattle Mariners meet at T-Mobile Park on Friday (starting at 10:10 PM ET).
+Player prop betting options for Julio Rodriguez, Bobby Witt Jr. and others are available in the Seattle Mariners-Kansas City Royals matchup at T-Mobile Park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!